weiks/flatfooted/README.md

 - [ ] `cnxn` https://www.connection.com/IPA/Shop/Product/Search?term=pen
   - Tested: Yes
   - I'm getting a lot of 404 (Not Found) and 302 (Moved)
-    - It seems that when an product is not found, they return a 404 instead of simply returning a 200.
+    - It seems that when an item is not found, they return a 404 instead of simply returning a 200.
 They are using HTML status code incorrectly.
 It doesn't affect functionality, but leaves 404's in the spreadsheet instead of leaving a 200 with a "research without results" indicator.
 Should we fix this?
-    - When a result is actually returned (maybe when it's the only one), we're automatically redirected to the product page (with a 302), and that is messing up the mechanism.
+    - When a result is actually returned (maybe when it's the only one), we're automatically redirected to the item page (with a 302), and that is messing up the mechanism.
 Need to look into this further.
 This definitely needs to be fixed.
   - Need to identify `brand`, `cnxn_no`, `mfg_no`, and `ship` on page
 - [ ] `tecd` https://shop.techdata.com/searchall?kw=pen
   - Tested: Yes
-  - "Product page" needs sign-in account
+  - "Item page" needs sign-in account
   - How to proceed:
     - Retrieve data from "search page"
 - [ ] `nsit` https://www.insight.com/en_US/search.html?q=pen